Recalling a pair of genuine Navy heroes

 But the important work they did — and died for — continues, both in the space program and at NAS Pax River, through which at least 90 astronauts have passed through for training over the years, from the Mercury projects through the Gemini and Apollo programs and other projects.

-The Columbia astronauts are immortalized in a Navy housing area along First Colony Boulevard in California called Columbia Colony.
+The Columbia astronauts are immortalized in a Navy housing area along First Colony Boulevard in California, Md., called Columbia Colony.
 Streets there are named for Brown and McCool, as well as for the other five astronauts who died Feb.
 1, 2003.
 They are streets named for heroes.